 In addition to the registration requirement, U.S. exporters should carefully review the REACH ‘Candidate List’ of Substances of Very High Concern (SVHCs) and the ‘Authorization List’.
 Under certain conditions, substances on the Candidate List are subject to communication requirements prior to their export to the EU.
 Companies seeking to export chemicals on the ‘Authorization List’ will require an authorization.
-The Candidate List can be found at: http://echa.europa.eu/web/guest/candidate-list-table.
-The Authorization List is available at http://echa.europa.eu/addressing-chemicals-of-concern/authorisation/recommendation-for-inclusion-in-the-authorisation-list/authorisation-list
+Candidate List.

 Waste Electrical and Electronic Equipment (WEEE) Directive

 EU rules on WEEE, while not requiring specific customs or import paperwork, may entail a financial obligation for U.S. exporters.
 The Directive requires U.S. exporters to register relevant products with a national WEEE authority or arrange for this to be done by a local partner.
+It also requires manufacturers to inform the consumer that their product should be recycled by including the “crossed out wheelie-bin” symbol on the product or with the packaging.
+(See the section entitled “Mandatory Marks and Labels” for more information.)
 The WEEE Directive was revised on July 4, 2012 and the scope of products covered was expanded to include all electrical and electronic equipment.
-This revised scope will apply from August 14, 2018 with a phase-in period that has already begun.
 U.S. exporters seeking more information on the WEEE Directive should visit:

 Restriction on Hazardous Substances RoHS

 The ROHS Directive imposes restrictions on the use of certain chemicals in electrical and electronic equipment.
-It does not require specific customs or import paperwork however, manufacturers must self-certify that their products are compliant and affix a “CE” market.
+It does not require specific customs or import paperwork however, manufacturers must self-certify that their products are compliant and affix a “CE” mark.
+(See the section entitled “Mandatory Marks and Labels” for more information.)
 The 2011 revisions to the ROHS Directive significantly expanded the scope of covered products.
 Generally, U.S. exporters have until July 22, 2019 to bring products into compliance that were once outside the scope.
-U.S. exporters seeking more information on the RoHS Directive should visit: http://ec.europa.eu/environment/waste/rohs_eee/index_en.htm
+U.S. exporters seeking more information on the RoHS Directive should visit:

 The EU legislation harmonizing the regulation of cosmetic products has applied since July 11, 2013.
 The most controversial element of the regulation was the introduction of an EU-wide system for the notification of cosmetic products to the European Commission prior to their placement on the EU market.
 Only an EU-established entity may submit such a notification.
-Therefore U.S. exporters must either retain a “Responsible Person” to act on their behalf, rely on their exporter, or establish a presence in the EU.
+Therefore U.S. exporters must either retain a “Responsible Person” to act on their behalf, rely on the entity responsible for the import of their product into the EU, or establish a presence in an EU Member State.

 Phytosanitary Certificates: Phytosanitary certificates are required for most fresh fruits, vegetables, and other plant materials.

 Sanitary Certificates: For commodities composed of animal products or by-products, EU countries require that shipments be accompanied by a certificate issued by the competent authority of the exporting country.
 This applies regardless of whether the product is for human consumption, for pharmaceutical use, or strictly for non-human use (e.g., veterinary biologicals, animal feeds, fertilizers, research).
 The vast majority of these certificates are uniform throughout the EU but the harmonization process is still ongoing.
 Most recently, certificates for a series of highly processed products including chondroitin sulphate, hyaluronic acid, hydrolyzed cartilage products, chitosan, glucosamine, rennet, isinglass and amino acids are being harmonized.
 Until harmonization is finalized, certain member state import requirements continue to apply.
 In addition to the legally required EU health certificates, a number of other certificates are used in international trade.
 These certificates, which may also be harmonized in EU legislation, certify origin for customs purposes and certain quality attributes.
-Up-to-date information on harmonized import requirements can be found at the following website: http://www.usda-eu.org/trade-with-the-eu/eu-import-rules/certification/fairs-export-certificate-report/.
+Up-to-date information on Harmonized Import Requirements.

 Sanitary Certificates (Fisheries)